Nekos4Lyfe/TokenMixer/README.md

 ![Advanced sampling](https://github.com/Nekos4Lyfe/TokenMixer/assets/130230016/0b8b49f4-621a-4b62-a046-84bae76a9cb7)

+**Summary of how Sampler Mode works:**

+* Generate N semi-random vectors from the input tokens (set by the randomization % slider) as "Samples".

+* Return the sample with the highest similarity to original input token

 **Summary of how Advanced Sampler mode works:**

 * Generate N semi-random vectors from the input tokens (set by the randomization % slider) as "Samples".